oemof/tespy/doc/installation.rst

 .. note::

-    Due to Python 3.8 incompability of the fluid property software (CoolProp) in version 6.3.0, we have implemented a Python version restriction to Python lower than 3.8.
+    Due to Python 3.8 incompatibility of the fluid property software (CoolProp) in version 6.3.0, we have implemented a Python version restriction to Python lower than 3.8.
 If you build CoolProp manually, it is possible to use Python 3.8.
 For more information on the manual CoolProp installation